unicode-org/message-format-wg/exploration/maintaining-registry.md

   and reduce the learning curve for developers, tools, and translators.
   > Examples: We don't currently have any, but potential work here
   > might includes personal name formatting, gender-based selectors, etc.

+  RGI also includes _options_ that are not normatively required, but which are reserved for future standardization.
+  These should be used as test cases to populate RGI as soon as possible in the Tech Preview period.
+  There are a number of these in the LDML45 Tech Preview:
+  - `:number`/`:integer` have: `currency`, `unit`, `currencyDisplay`, `currencySign`, and `unitDisplay`
+  - `:datetime` (et al) have: `calendar`, `numberingSystem`, and `timeZone`
 - **Unicode Extensions** includes optional functionality that implementations may adopt at their discretion.
   These are provided as a reference.